ksindi/managers-playbook/README.md

 An outstanding engineering manager continuously elevates the team's standards, quickens the pace, sharpens focus, and instills a sense of purpose.
 Each week, you should see a team that has progressed beyond its previous week's performance.
 You amplify the collective potential, making the whole team greater than the sum of its parts.
 While staff engineers act as force multipliers through technology, you serve as a multiplier through people.

-As you navigate this role, reflect on the following:

-1. Is my vision for the team clear and compelling?
-2. Does every team member grasp our top priorities?
-3. Can I contribute meaningfully to our codebase?
-4. Do I lead by example?
-5. Can I dive deep on the product, system architecture and code base?
-6. Could I answer a support question?
-7. Do I understand our monitors and metrics?
-8. Can I communicate bad news?
-9. Can I speak on behalf of my team?
-10. Am I pressure testing my team's decisions?

 ## Should I be technical?

 Effective engineering managers ought to possess a strong technical background, having firsthand experience with the challenges their teams encounter.
-I advise individuals to consider transitioning into management only after reaching at least a senior engineer level.
+I advise individuals to consider transitioning into management only after reaching at least a senior engineer level and ideally have at least 10 years of technical individual contributor experience.
 It's essential to bear the battle scars of technical endeavors.

 Such managers should comprehend the technical intricacies of a project and even be capable of contributing to it.
 They must be adept at making technical decisions and articulate the reasoning behind them.
 However, this doesn't imply they should be actively coding on the critical path or making all the decisions.